6BD-org/Janiva/README.md

 ```

 ## Control flow
-There's no control flow in jsonx, instead, it provides couple of built-in functions that do the similar job.
+There's no control flow in Janiva, instead, it provides couple of built-in functions that do the similar job.

 ### If
 If takes three arguments